 list-checkRow Component Rules

-We introduce here pre-BOM-load generation rules, or Row Component rules.
+These rules are (different from Property Mapping rules) pre-BOM-load generation rules, or Row Component rules.
 These rules run:

 • Before the BOM is displayed on-screen.
 This is different to the client-side rules (Property Mapping Rules), which only run per-source, after the BOM is displayed on-screen.